t3brightside/youtubevideo/README.md

 [![Brightside](https://img.shields.io/badge/by-t3brightside.com-orange.svg?style=flat)](https://t3brightside.com)

-**TYPO3 CMS extension for GDPR friendly YouTube videos with custom cover image and gallery view.**
+**TYPO3 CMS extension for YouTube video content with custom cover images, gallery layout and backend previews.**

 **[Demo](https://microtemplate.t3brightside.com)**

 ## !!!
 Important
 Version 2.0.0 is not compatible with older versions of the extension.
-Right now there is no upgrade functionality from lower versions.
+There is no upgrade wizard – you're welcome to add one :)

 ## System requirements